 Proactive, always-on pricing solutions

 The key detail to understand about proactive solutions is that they help you prepare for the future.
 They’re designed to address long-term occupancy needs and reach valuable customer segments on an ongoing basis.

-Some of these proactive tools are always-on solutions that you can set up to incrementally gain more and more share of the market, like the Genius and Preferred Partner programs.
+Some of these proactive tools are always-on solutions that you can set up to incrementally gain more and more share of the market, like the Genius and Preferred Partner programmes.
 These can help you reach a very wide range of bookers.
-For example, on average Genius partners get up to 40% more search result views, receive up to 18% more bookings, and bring in up to 17% more revenue.
+For example, on average Genius partners get up to 40% more search result views, receive up to 18% more bookings and bring in up to 17% more revenue.
 Preferred Partners on average receive up to 65% more page views and get up to 40% more bookings.
 Both come at a higher cost but can be highly effective at driving conversion and outperforming the competition.

 Proactive targeting pricing solutions

 Two additional proactive solutions are designed to help you target customers by offering a Country Rate or a Mobile Rate.